 Nagaimo fries have a flakier texture than regular French fries.
 Adding potato starch to the chicken nugget batter makes the outside extra crispy.

 Ingredients (Serves 4)

-Belongs to the yamaimo potato family.
-Shaped like a thick stick, can be more than 1 m long.
-Contains more water than other yamaimo potatoes and is not as sticky.
+Nagaimo yams belong to the yamaimo potato family.
+Shaped like sticks, they can be more than 1 m long.
+They have a higher moisture content compared to other yamaimo potatoes and are less sticky.